Instrument: Voice, Master Teacher

 Barbara Durost studied with Robert Shaw, Donald Neuen, Michael Lamkin, Bela Bozormenyi-Nagy, Ney Salgado, and Maureen Egan.
 She was awarded the J. Merrill Knapp Fellowship from the American Handel Society in 1996, and in 1997 received a nomination into the International Who's Who in Music.

-Master of Music, Vocal Performance, The Julliard School
+Master of Music, Vocal Performance, The Juilliard School

 Bachelor of Music, Vocal Performance, Manhattan School of Music